awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="elb-2-remediation"></a>

-For information on how to associate an ACM SSL/TLS certificate with a Classic Load Balancer, see the Knowledge Center article [How can I associate an ACM SSL/TLS certificate with a Classic, Application, or Network Load Balancer?](http://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/)
+For information about how to associate an ACM SSL/TLS certificate with a Classic Load Balancer, see the AWS Knowledge Center article [How can I associate an ACM SSL/TLS certificate with a Classic, Application, or Network Load Balancer?](http://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/)

 ## \[ELB\.3\] Classic Load Balancer listeners should be configured with HTTPS or TLS termination<a name="fsbp-elb-3"></a>